intentional torts

 We previously looked at the most common and well-known type of personal injury claim — that of negligence.
 But you can also bring a civil claim for injuries sustained where negligence was not involved, which is known as an intentional tort.

 When you hire personal injury attorneys to handle this type of case, they will fight to get you justice and compensation for what happened to you.
-It’s a complicated area of the law, and you need the expertise of a personal injury law firm with many years of experience in dealing with claims of this nature, so you stand the best chance of a successful outcome.
+It’s a complicated area of the law, and you need the help from a personal injury law firm with many years of experience in dealing with claims of this nature, so you stand the best chance of a successful outcome.

 Lawyers for Personal Injury and Intentional Tort Cases